mukherjeechirantan/PolyhedralSets-Software/IntegerHull/README.md

 In addition to installing the package, you also need to have Maple installed to view the demo.
 You can download Maple from their [official website](https://www.maplesoft.com/).

 ## Usage and Documentation
-This package can be loaded in Maple by using `with(IntegerHull);`.
+This package can be loaded in Maple by using `with(PolyhedralSets);`.
 This command also displays all available functions.

 Compute the integer hull using the new algorithm: `IntegerHull(P, mode = newmethod);`